-In November 2019 IMRF staff received notice that IMRF is a proud recipient of the Malcolm Baldrige National Quality Award, the first public pension fund in the nation to receive this prestigious award.
+In November 2019 IMRF staff received notice that IMRF was a proud recipient of the Malcolm Baldrige National Quality Award, the first public pension fund in the nation to receive this prestigious award.
+IMRF will continue to adopt the Baldrige Criteria for Performance Excellence framework and will be eligible to apply for the Malcolm Baldrige National Quality Award again in 2025.